Yoshiki (musician): Influence in Japan

+Influence on K-Pop

+Yoshiki is credited as having a major influence on South Korean pop music.
+As leader of X Japan, he pioneered the visual kei scene and emphasized the glamour and visual style which came to define the K-Pop genre.
+X Japan's songs "Endless Rain" and "Say Anything" - both written by Yoshiki - became popular in Korea and led to many Korean songwriters and singers copying their musical style.

+Yoshiki and X Japan have been cited as influences on Korean pop pioneers like pop star Seo Taiji as important figures of 1990s youth/pop culture in each country.
+X Japan's "feminine appearance" drew comparisons to shojo manga, which was popular with Korean schoolgirls, and led to over 100 fan clubs in Korea before 1998.

+Singer-songwriter Jonghyun (Shinee) links X Japan to his early interest in composing music.
+JYJ's Kim Jae-joong has also expressed admiration for Yoshiki and X Japan, calling them "legends".
+Lee Soo-man, founder of SM Entertainment, was an admirer of X Japan and instructed Kim Dong-wan of Shinhwa to dress in X Japan-inspired makeup during the promotion appearances for the group's album T.O.P. in 1999.
+Kim later performed "Say Anything" at his first solo concert in 2008.

+On November 28, 2023, Yoshiki received the MAMA Award for Favorite International Artist and performed "Endless Rain" with Tomorrow x Together's Taehyun and Hueningkai, Boynextdoor's Jaehyun, Riize's Anton, and Zerobaseone's Han Yujin.

+Musical influences

-When asked what the albums were the most influential for him, Yoshiki named Led Zeppelin IV by Led Zeppelin, Alive! by Kiss and Killers by Iron Maiden.
-Yoshiki stated he loved "the punkish elements" of the albums by Iron Maiden and that their work got him into punk rock.
-He was into punk rock bands from the United Kingdom and Japan such as the Exploited, Chaos UK, Discharge, GISM, and Gauze around 1984.
+When asked what the albums were the most influential for him, Yoshiki named Led Zeppelin IV by Led Zeppelin, Alive! by Kiss, and Killers by Iron Maiden.
+Yoshiki stated he loved "the punkish elements" of the albums by Iron Maiden and that their work got him interested in punk rock, leading him to focus on bands from the United Kingdom and Japan such as the Exploited, Chaos UK, Discharge, GISM, and Gauze around 1984.
 He also cited the Sex Pistols, the Clash, and G.B.H. as his favorite bands.

 Yoshiki has also named Schubert's "Unfinished" Symphony and Beethoven's 5th Symphony as influences.
 His favorite classical composers also include J. S. Bach, Schoenberg, Berg, Tchaikovsky, Mozart, Rachmaninoff, and Chopin.

 He named John Bonham as his biggest drumming inspiration and cited Cozy Powell as the reason he started to play double bass drums.
 He also likes Peter Criss, Shuichi Murakami, Jun Aoyama from T-Square, and Minato Masafumi from Dead End.
 He picked George Winston, Keith Jarrett, Vladimir Horowitz, and Mishiba Satoshi from Kinniku Shōjo Tai as his favorite pianists.
 The Köln Concert by Keith Jarrett inspired him to learn jazz theory and improvisation.
 He also studied jazz piano under Dick Marx and Shelly Berg.